cordphelps/sim/pde/brusselator/README.md

-2-D Brusselator: disecting the ode.2D() result matrix - at the bottom, compare the ggplot() row 1 heatmap to the image() t0 heatmap
+2-D Brusselator: disecting the ode.2D() result matrix - at the bottom, compare the ggplot() row 1 heatmap to the image() t = 0 heatmap
 ================

 ``` r